 Performance Management – Perfecting the Process

-1:1 Cadence Considerations: The employees’ experience level.
+An effective performance management program will include continuous feedback, regular one-on-one conversations, coaching, goal setting, clarification of expectations and job responsibilities and a career growth plan to optimize an individual’s performance.
+The annual review is just one small piece of it.
+To be effective, performance management will be done over the course of the year throughout an employee’s journey.1:1 Cadence Considerations: The employees’ experience level.
 For more-junior employees and new employees weekly meetings are best.
 This frequency allows you to coach and support employee growth and development and build relationship.
 Manager tenure.
 Weekly meetings are preferred for establishing alignment and building relationships for managers who are new to the team.
 Team size.
 If your team is 10 or more it may be best to hold 1:1s every other week to ease the schedule demands of a larger team.

 Remote or in person.
 If your team is remote, weekly meetings can help counter the lack of in person contact.
 Employee preference.
 Give your employees a voice in the decision.